elastic/elastic-agent/docs/agent-policy.md

 Each output configuration is grouped under the output name, while input configurations appear in a list directly under the root `inputs` field.

-For the most part, each input and output configuration is passed directly to the underlying component when Agent runs it.
-However, a few configuration fields have special meanings or are modified by Agent, as detailed below.

-The following sections list the fields within input and output configurations that are handled specially by Agent.
-Fields not listed here are passed through unchanged.
-Fields marked "removed" are only used by agent and are removed from the output configuration.
+For the most part, input and output configurations are passed directly to the underlying components when Agent runs them.
+However, there are some fields with special meaning or behavior, listed in the following sections.
+Fields marked "removed" are only used by agent and are removed from the configuration before forwarding it to the client component.
+Any fields not included below are passed through unchanged.

 ## Input fields